 About KGA Architecture

-Mesa Grill at Caesars Palace is celebrity chef Bobby Flay’s only inroad into the Las Vegas dining landscape.
-The critically acclaimed casino restaurant serves food reminiscent of the American Southwest, and KGA’s design of the 8,800-square-foot eatery captured the essence of its rich cuisine.
+Mesa Grill at Caesars Palace is celebrity chef Bobby Flay’s inroad to the Las Vegas dining landscape.
+The critically acclaimed casino restaurant serves food reminiscent of the American Southwest and KGA Architecture’s design of the 8,800 square foot eatery captured the essence of its rich cuisine.
 Colors are bold and the textures contrast tastefully.
 There are 28 seats at the bar and three levels to the dining room.
 At Chef Andre Rochat’s chic Alize in The Palms Casino Resort, French elegance was the theme.
 Parquet floors are glossy and the cabinets are made of glass.
 The hallway was designed to sparkle: light bounces off the cognac bottles and off the wood-paneled walls.
-For the now-closed but much-talked-about Ghostbar, also at The Palms, a dramatic design was created to fit a nightclub built on an ivory tower 55 floors above ground.
+For the now-closed but much-talked-about Ghostbar found at The Palms, a dramatic design was created to fit a nightclub built on an ivory tower 55 floors above ground.